 I met several hikers throughout the years and learned a great deal about them, about the AT, and about the long-trail hiking culture.
 Lots of hikers walk the trail because they love nature.
 Some want to complete it for personal pride.
 Others hike it in search of closure after a life-changing event.
 Many describe it as “finding yourself.”
 Completing the Appalachian Trail can be cathartic, reminding those who do it of their personal strength and ambition.

-The Appalachian Trail is the only trail offering a rewarding challenge.
+The Appalachian Trail isn't the only trail offering a rewarding challenge.
 Embarking on a nature walk, no matter the length, opens our creativity and lets our minds wander away from the distractions of society.
 Trails take us on a journey through nature, allowing us to explore our environment as well as our personal strengths.
+Now that I am serving as a VISTA at Texas Parks and Wildlife, I am enjoying exploring the many trails Texas has to offer.

 In honor of National Trails Day on Saturday, June 2nd, Texas Children in Nature has compiled a list of interesting places to explore in nature with family and friends.
 National Trails Day is a time to celebrate and appreciate how we most commonly navigate the outdoors.
 It’s also a time to get involved with a host of activities and events taking places across the state.